wjenh/pidp1-mods/Docs/UsingM1pp.md

 Nested includes are supported, up to 1024 files deep, which admittedly is a bit excessive.
 The default root location when *\<file\>* is used is */opt/pidp1/MacroIncludes*, but see the usage details below.
+If instead *#includeif* is used, the file will only be included if it hasn't already been so.
+This is useful to allow different includes to reference the same nested include for definitions.

 ## Building m1pp